 For James Richardson, poetry is speculative and serious play.
 By the Numbers captivates with its range of line and movement, its microlyrics, crypto-quatrains, and “ten-second essays,” its aphorisms that twist and snap.
 Drawing from myriad lore—Ovidian and Shakespearean, georgic and scientific—Richardson makes familiar scenes strange enough to provoke startling insights.

-“James Richardson’s poetry is… unusual, quirky, person, and profound.”—The Threepenny Review
+“James Richardson’s poetry is… unusual, quirky, person, and profound.” —Threepenny Review